SeaGL/seagl.github.io/_posts/2016-10-27-QA-joseantoniorey.md

 A: It is my first visit!
 I've always heard Seattle has a lot of rain, which I'm looking forward to.
 We don't have a lot of rain in Lima and I love it when I go somewhere that does.
 I hope SeaGL will be a great place for learning about new stuff and meeting new people in the Open Source world.
 I love community-ran conferences since they have a greater outreach to different communities, not only in the area, but all around the world, and bring people from all over together to celerate Open Source.
 I can't wait to get there!

-Q: What do you wish we'd asked you that we didn't?
-Put that question here and then answer it!
+Q: Do you have a pet llama in my backyard?

-A: Do I have a pet llama in my backyard?
-No, I don't even have a backyard!
+A: No, I don't even have a backyard!